RubaiMahmud/project_470/README.md

   - Audio: mp3, flac, wav
   - Images: png, jpg, jpeg, gif, webp, svg

-## Testing / Development tips
-- Use a development copy of MongoDB for testing.
-- To seed the DB, either use the admin UI or write a small script to insert documents and store files in GridFS.
-- For debugging, consult the Flask terminal output and the browser DevTools console.

 ## Troubleshooting
 - Module import error for flask-login:
   ```